 This is a classic beef stew, ramped up with Ceylon Cinnamon powder and Hungarian Paprika.
 The Ceylon Cinnamon powder adds texture and a complex deep flavor.
 The Hungarian Paprika adds a touch of sizzle without being chili hot.
 The taste of Ceylon Cinnamon is never overt.
 In fact you never notice it, but it adds to the flavor and helps the other ingredients come to life.

 This a complex recipe but well worth it when you want something deep down satisfying.
 It has many ingredients which takes time to assemble.
 Make it on an early Sunday morning.
 Get up early, take time to prepare, Then curl up on the sofa with a good book while it cooks.
 By Lunch time it is done.
 Sip a glass of red wine when the carrots are cooking in the final stages. .
 Serve it with Rice, Couscous or rustic bread.
+But we discovered pairing this with Asian style pan fried Shishito peppers is a great combination.
 And the leftover is great to take to work on Monday.

 Prep Time : 25 Minutes